altfatterz/concourse-example/Readme.md

 ![build-concourse-example](build-concourse-example.png)

-The very first build it will download the necessary docker images to build the Spring Boot project.
+During the very first build it will download the necessary docker images to build the Spring Boot project.

 ![pulling-java-docker-iamge](pulling-java-docker-image.png)